Pesegato/BigBanana/README.md

 # BigBanana [![Build Status](https://travis-ci.org/Pesegato/BigBanana.svg?branch=master)](https://travis-ci.org/Pesegato/BigBanana) [![](https://jitpack.io/v/Pesegato/bigbanana.svg)](https://jitpack.io/#Pesegato/bigbanana)
 Mouseless (bananaful?) navigation for jme3 applications

+#### !!!
+WARNING !!!
+This flavor of the library is hacky, depends on https://github.com/Pesegato/Lemur instead of standard Lemur because it interfaces directly with GLFW.

 This library provide input utilities built on top of [Lemur](https://github.com/jMonkeyEngine-Contributions/Lemur), expecially useful when your game is played without the mouse and keyboard:
+* proper Gamepad support (requires LWJGL3)
 * configurable input bindings by means of a Property file (which can also be used for other user settings)
 * remap input appstate
 * 4-way navigation
 * extra stuff
 * sample app

+## Proper Gamepad support

+BigBanana uses the Gamepad input API from GLFW, to get input mapping right on supported Gamepads.

 ## Configurable input bindings